Protons Neutrons And Electrons Periodic Table

 The table is arranged in rows (periods) and columns (groups or families).

 • Periods: Elements within the same period have the same number of electron shells.
-As you move across a period, the number of protons and electrons increases, resulting in a gradual change in properties.
+As you move across a period, the number of protons and electrons increases, resulting in a gradual change in properties That's the part that actually makes a difference..

 Connecting Subatomic Particles to the Periodic Table: Atomic Number and Mass Number